 First Home Super Saver Scheme (FHSSS)

-It’s a good option for anyone struggling to build up their first home loan deposit, but especially for couples, as both parties can save up to $30,000 through the scheme.
+It’s a good option for anyone struggling to build up their first home loan deposit, but especially for couples, as both parties can save up to $50,000 through the scheme and combine resources for a property purchase.
 However, FHSSS funds still count towards each individual’s super contribution caps.